projectpai/paicoin/multisig/README.md

 }
 ```

-### Examples
+### Example

-Create a multisig address from 2 public real keys, using PAI Coin CLI (just an example, DO NOT USE the resulting address):
+Create a 2-of-2 multisig address from 2 real mainnet public keys, using PAI Coin CLI (just an example, DO NOT USE the resulting address):
 ```
 ./paicoin-cli createmultisig 2 "[\"048cebeb3f66ed8d7d60f9f05bfaa867cf0f4a3974213a72f80f149d52877a1d5d7be4bb7a3c6dc1c9330ad6d930cca058201e6ba90a7777a465f50a58d38c07e1\",\"04cfa9429bc27d41a425ebf077a26807f540a40d07ebb3d6db48032e08112a28533712cb90d139334bbd6879b8f9f81dbefe16b2d6337c644ae77cd988120cda47\"]"
 ```